 - A de-emphasis of overarching plots.
 I found it a bit odd to see this suggested as a way NWM differed from “typical American LARP”; many American LARPs I’ve played lack an overarching plot, and there was an in-game problem with ley-lines causing chaos on the school grounds (and affecting the school ghosts), which felt a lot like an overarching plot to me.
 But the ley-lines/ghost plot lead to one of the most emotional scenes in the LARP for me, as Maison Du Bois worked together to help our beloved House Ghost.

-I also knew I really wanted the experience of being sorted into a House, so I definitely wanted to play a first year.
+I also knew I really wanted the experience of being sorted into a house, so I definitely wanted to play a first year.
 I embraced the hipster culture of the Thunderbird region (and now I find I’m really into hipster fashion after researching it for my costuming.
-Not the first time a LARP character of mine’s fashion sense has influenced my own!)
+Not the first time a LARP character of mine’s fashion sense has influenced my own!
+I call this “fashion bleed”.)
 I also initially wanted to play a character who grew up steeped in the magical culture, the Magimundi, but when I was cast as mundane-born (muggle-born, in Harry Potter speak), I realized it meant I could dress in a more mundane way and not worry about making references to mundane cultural stuff without accidentally breaking character.

 I read most of the material about the setting when it first came out, but found I had forgotten chunks of the history by the time I actually played the LARP.
 I put off reading the cryptozoology book (a list of magical creatures of North America and their descriptions) until the long drive there.
 I remembered most of it during the LARP because it was fresh in my mind, but I wish I had also read it much earlier, so that I could have prepared more to incorporate it into my backstory and been able to play out scenes referencing the material.